 The bolt a is constructed to oscillate in the breech-case A, and to move longitudinally therein during the loading and unloading of 85 the gau.
 It has a handle a' by which it is operated, which is turned down to the right when the bolt is forward and in the locked position, and is turned vertically when the bolt is in the unlocked position.
-The firing- gopin b works within the bolt a, being actuated by a coil-spring, as usual, and its rearend plays through a hole in the small lock d and carespecially applicable to boltguns in which rise a pin-nut c, on which is formed the nose the small lock is constructed independently c' for engagement with the trigger-beak C. 95 of the firing-pin and coupled with the bolt- The firing-pin b is movable longitudinally independently of the small lock d, but cannot be oscillated relatively thereto.
-The small lock d is coupled to the bolt a, preferably by a swivefed connection of any well-known construction.
+The firing- go pin b works within the bolt a, being actuated by a coil-spring, as usual, and its rearend plays through a hole in the small lock d and carries a pin-nut c, on which is formed the nose c' for engagement with the trigger-beak C. 95 The firing-pin b is movable longitudinally in2 dependently of the small lock d, but cannot be oscillated relatively thereto.
+The small lock d is coupled to the bolt a, preferably by a swiveled connection of any well-known 5 construction.
 In the drawings it is shown as constructed with a screw-threaded neck which engages an internal screw-thread in the end of the bolt a.
-The small lock cannot be oscillated, but the bolt is capable of an oscillatory movement of about ninety degrees relatively to the small lock.
+The small lock cannot be oscillated, but the bolt is capable of an to oscillatory movement of about ninety degrees relatively to the small lock.